annotation/text-fabric/docs/Add.md

 # Adding data modules

-Text-Fabric support the flow of creating data as fruit of your research, packaging it, distributing it, and importing it easily.
+Text-Fabric support the flow of creating research data, packaging it, distributing it, and importing it easily.

 ## Assumptions